 The COVID-19 pandemic has spread throughout the world, with over 2/3 of the cases having been recorded in Europe and the United States.
-During this trying time, ITRI has developed a positive pressure testing booth, which it hopes will assist medical workers in screening for COVID-19 patients.
+Supported by the Technology Development Programs of Department of Industrial Technology (DoIT), Ministry of Economic Affairs (MOEA), ITRI has developed a positive pressure testing booth, which it hopes will assist medical workers in screening for COVID-19 patients.
 Embracing the spirit of "Taiwan Helps, ITRI Helps," ITRI is offering its support to the international community.
 This positive pressure testing booth was developed in conjunction with National Taiwan University Hospital Hsinchu Biomedical Park Branch, Mackay Memorial Hospital Hsinchu Branch and other doctors’ input, and the booths are now in field tests in both hospitals.
 The booths have five unique features, one of which is its level of cleanliness.
 It is even cleaner than an operating room, making it the most immaculate testing booth in the world.

 ITRI Executive Vice President Alex Y.M.
 Peng remarked that the positive pressure testing booth first and foremost protects frontline medical workers.
 The booth emphasizes safe design, employing a special positive pressure technology that only allows air to move from inside to outside.
 Contaminated air is unable to enter the booth, alleviating any risk to medical workers taking samples.
 They needn't wear any special equipment other than masks and normal lab gowns.
 The second characteristic of the booth is its high sample collection rate.
 The booth has two sides, enabling samples from at least 12 individuals to be collected each hour.
 Given the urgency of the situation, samples can be collected from 240 people daily, offering greater efficiency than the average 70 samples collected daily from booths in South Korea.
 The booths conserve energy and are comfortable for medical workers staying inside, with each booth fitted with an air-conditioner, creating a comfortable and dry environment 24 hours a day, regardless of the season.
 The smart energy-saving technology reduces daily electricity costs to less than NT$60.
 The fourth feature of the booths is that they are independent and ultra-clean.
 The booths feature a Class 1000 level of cleanliness, which is even higher than operating rooms in hospitals, making them among the cleanest testing booth in the world.
 In addition, the phone booth style reduces concerns of infection between the public and medical workers.
 Lastly, the testing booth offers quick assembling possibility.
 It can be assembled in just two days, thereby offering rapid deployment.